Mega Altaria Raid Guide – Best Counters, Weakness, CP & Strategy

 Dragon + Fairy Transformation:

-• Fairy energy awakens after Mega Evolution
+• Awakens Fairy energy after Mega Evolution

-Battle Role
+Battle Role (Lore Perspective)

-• Uses wind + fairy energy attacks
+• Uses wind and fairy energy-based attacks

 Evolution Line

-• Swablu (Normal/Flying)
+• Swablu (Normal / Flying)

-• Altaria (Dragon/Flying)
+• Altaria (Dragon / Flying)

-• Mega Altaria (Dragon/Fairy, temporary Mega Evolution)
+• Mega Altaria (Dragon / Fairy, temporary Mega Evolution)

 Pokédex Insights

-• Dragon = strength and power
+• Dragon represents power and resilience

-• Fairy = purity and protection
+• Fairy represents harmony and protection

-Pokédex Summary
+Summary

-• A defensive, mystical Mega Evolution
+• A defensive Mega Evolution focused on endurance and support

 How to Catch Mega Altaria Easily